japaric-archived/compiler-rt.rs/README.md

 - Requires `git` to be in your `$PATH`.
 This requirement will be lifted in the future.
 - Requires a nightly `rustc` because this crate is `no_core`, but it may make sense to make this crate `no_std` to make it usable with other channels.
-- The name of the target must match its `llvm-target` field.
-This limitation is due to the fact that build.rs can't access the value of the target's `llvm-target` field (or any other field).
-This limitation could be lifted if something like [rust-lang/rust#32988][0] is implemented.

 [0]: https://github.com/rust-lang/rust/pull/32988